New varietal development

 Passionfruit have been cultivated and sold commercially in Australia for many years.
 Breeding programs have produced new varieties from selective crossing to achieve viable plants which deliver yield, disease resistance and eating quality.

-There is currently a new breeding project underway – PF15000 National Passionfruit Breeding Program – funded by Hort Innovation, using the passionfruit research and development levy and contributions from the Australian Government.
+There is currently a new breeding project underway – PF22000 National Passionfruit Breeding Program – funded by Hort Innovation, using the passionfruit research and development levy and contributions from the Australian Government.
 Hort Innovation is the grower owned, not-for-profit research and development corporation for Australian horticulture.